 Once this is done and the detergent has reacted appropriately with the stain, the material is vacuumed to remove all of the debris and dirt from the area.
 You can use the carpet right away, no need to wait for drying times.

-This method also has some great positives to go with it.
-The first of which is the fact that there is no drying time required – you can go straight back to using your carpet without the worry of fungal or bacterial growth in your carpets.
+- There is no drying time required from dry cleaning – you can go straight back to using your carpet without the worry of fungal or bacterial growth in your carpets.

-However, the option to dry clean carpet is not a perfect one.
-There are times when a little residue gets left behind after cleaning.
+- There are times when a little residue gets left behind after dry carpet cleaning.
 When this happens, it can be incredibly difficult to remove and is part of the reason why professional dry cleaners tend to take on the task.

-It is not the most effective method for stain removal, and you need to be careful with regards to which detergent is used on which material as some can be too harsh.
-As a result, you should always consult a specialist before you start.
+- Carpet dry cleaning is not the most effective method for stain removal, and you need to be careful with regards to which detergent is used on which material as some can be too harsh.

 What Else Should You Know About Carpet Cleaning?